 - 8. The FBI has given you an audio file (Telephone touch tones, on the HW page) recorded by a hidden microphone.
-There is so much background noise that a human can barely hear the dialing.
-Using the information on touch tone codes from class, use a spectrogram (e.g. with praat) to identify the 10-digit telephone number (your CSI moment).
+There is a lot of background noise.
+Using the information on touch tone codes from class, use a spectrogram (e.g. with praat) to identify the 10-digit telephone number.
 Then Google it to find the location of the crime! - 9.
-Basics of tuning systems. - (a) If you started at C, climbed up by a perfect fifth (3:2) three times, then moved down an octave, what note of the diatonic scale would you get to, and what musical interval does it form with the original C? - (b) Compare the Pythagorean ratio for the above interval with the equal-tempered equivalent, expressing the error in cents. - (c) Compute the ratio between the major third occurring in the Pythagorean scale and that occurring naturally in the harmonic series (this ratio is the so-called Syntonic comma).
+Basics of tuning systems. - (a) If you started at C, climbed up by a perfect fifth (3:2) three times, what note of the diatonic scale would you get to, and what musical interval does it form with the original C? - (b) Compare the Pythagorean ratio for the above interval with the equal-tempered equivalent, expressing the error in cents. - (c) Compute the ratio between the major third occurring in the Pythagorean scale and that occurring naturally in the harmonic series (this ratio is the so-called Syntonic comma).
 Express it in cents.
-Where (in cents) does the equal-tempered major third fall relative to these two other major thirds?
+Where does the equal-tempered major third fall relative to these two other major thirds?